FUTURE INSTITUTE OF TECHNOLOGY

 GRAPHIC DESIGN

-A comprehensive course emphasising the principles of Graphic Design with special emphasis on modern technology.
+A comprehensive course emphasizing the principles of Graphic Design with special emphasis on modern technology.
 The software packages Photoshop and Quark Xpress will be used in this course.

 Prerequisite Grde 201.
 Development of printed alphabet and layout.